When we built our Outdoor Living Space Expansion, we designed it with the intention of incorporating a water feature.

 The sound of the trickling water is so enjoyable and very relaxing.

 If you decide to build a Water Wall, I would love it if you emailed a picture (see the Contact Me page) so I can see it.
-I may feature it (with your permission) on my social media platforms!
+It may get added to this post and shared on my social media platforms!